mirob2005/Python_Data_Structures/README.md

 Unit Tests to test each operation and valid splaying.

+## *AVL Tree Operations:*
+- insert (Balance Factor Calculations added)
+- delete (Balance Factor Calculations added)
+- deleteTree (new, none of the other trees has this added at this time)
+- checkBalance (check the Balance Factor to see if a rotation(s) is necessary)
+- calcBF (recalculate the BF for the the given root and all ancestors if necessary, insert version and delete version)
+- rotateLeft
+- rotateRight

+- All redefined operations are recursive.

+### *Rest of the operations are inherited from the recursive BST*

+Unit Tests to test each operation and valid rotations.

 ## *Binary Heap Operations:*
 - traverseBFS
 - insert (with heapifyUp to ensure heap property)